Red Hen Publications

 Up to the opening of OotP, as Chief Warlock of the Wizengamot (the body which appoints the Minister for Magic and must approve any of the Ministry’s new policies), Supreme Mugwump of the International Confederacy of Wizards AND Headmaster of Hogwarts, Albus Dumbledore virtually owned the British wizarding world, and was in a position to direct policy without having to be the one to implement it.
 From a political standpoint, he was the uncrowned king of wizarding Britain.
 And Dumbledore is an old man who cannot live forever.

-With no designated successors.
+With no officially designated successors.

 This kind of situation is likely to be irresistible to the Young Turks of any given society.
 And Lucius was certainly highly enough positioned to be taking an interest.